 If your kitty is scratching her ears a lot and you're seeing signs of a minor mite infestation, you can try some easy home remedies for ear mites.
 Start by very carefully cleaning out the ear canal, and then treat your cat and your home with this simple procedure.
-Keep in mind, if your cat's mite problem is severe, it may necessitate a trip to the vet.
+Keep in mind, if your cat's mite problem is severe, you should schedule a visit with your veterinarian right away.

 Steps in Home Treatment for Ear Mites

 If you've decided to treat your cat's ear mites at home and you've cleared your chosen treatment with your vet, there are some steps to follow to help get your cat's ears mite-free.
 Be diligent about following the steps and don't skip a treatment to make sure that the mites are completely eradicated.

 1. Clean Your Cat's Ears